szelpe/woocommerce-barion/README.md

 ## Installation

+### Minimum Requirements

+- WooCommerce 3.0 or later
+- WordPress 4.0 or later

 1. The recommended way to install the plugin is through the "Plugins" menu in WordPress
   - Navigate to Plugins > Add New > Search for "barion", you should already see this plugin
   - Hit "Install Now", then enable the plugin